-People sometimes struggle to accept that mental health issues are worthy of treatment in their own right.
+People sometimes struggle to accept that mental health issues (mental ill-health) are worthy of treatment in their own right.
 Unfortunately, while a lot of work has been done to destigmatise mental health issues, some people still feel ashamed or embarrassed if they need support in this area.

 The fact is, mental or emotional ill-health can be a serious problem, and needs to be taken seriously, because far too many people are suffering without the support they badly need.
 Help is available, and it can make a dramatic difference to our quality of life, and to the quality of our important relationships.